 This pattern was consistent for most individual vehicles and combined vehicle classes.
-Exceptions to this rule exist, where high costs and lower than typical utilization result in an economic optimum point less than the maximum.
-Figure 3-12 highlights the hybrid bus unit number 11064 and the resulting economic optimal point of replacement in year 12.
+Exceptions to this rule exist, where high costs and lower than typical utilization result in an economic optimal point less than the maximum.
+Figure 3-11 highlights the hybrid bus unit number 11064 and the resulting economic optimal point of replacement in year 12.
 The vehicle is unusual in that it is one of the first hybrids to enter service with Metro (Fleet 2600 from 2004) and has had an atypical combination of maintenance costs and usage.